 To: Carolyn Thomas, Heart Sisters

-From: Dr. Jim Wright, Editor-in-Chief, Therapeutics Letter, Therapeutics Initiative, University of British Columbia, Vancouver, BC Canada
+From: Dr. James Wright, Editor-in-Chief, Therapeutics Letter, Therapeutics Initiative, University of British Columbia, Vancouver, BC Canada

 Excellent question.
 We should never embark on new treatments without evidence from randomised controlled trials (RCT) that the benefits outweigh the harms.
 I am not aware that any such RCT evidence exists.
 Thus the only setting where a patient should be given this new regimen is if it is within an RCT comparing the new regimen with ASA.